 Okay, but if the penalty is so heavy, why do students keep doing it?
-The overall answer appears to be desperation, a bad decision brought on by either laziness, misplaced priorities, or a combination of the two.
-Plagiarism may take place most often the night before an assignment is due, but the road to such a choice starts well before.
+The overall answer appears to be desperation, a bad decision brought on by either laziness, misplaced priorities, or a likely combination of the two.
+Plagiarism may take place most often the night before an assignment is due, but the road to such a choice starts well before that dark hour of crisis.
 Treat your written assignments seriously; they are actually one of the most direct interactions you will have with your professor.
 That directness is one of the reasons professors can usually see right through the plagiarized paper.
 Do not put off your research; do not delay in starting to write.
 Taking time to do your work right and with care will prevent the accidental plagiarism that results from haste and sloppiness.
 And note this well: unintentional plagiarism is still plagiarism, and the same penalty applies.
 Steady application and investment in your work will also help to avoid the worst scenario: the deliberate choice to submit someone else’s words or ideas as your own.
 Do not let the pressure of balancing college’s many demands put you into such desperate straits that you attempt this.
 The costs are just too high when you are caught.

 Defining the Deed